-Propofol, Telazol, Ketamine and Valium - These are pre-anesthetics given to help your pet relax right before surgery.
+Propofol, Telazol, Ketamine and Midazolam - These are pre-anesthetics given to help your pet relax right before surgery.

 Isoflorane - This is the anesthetic gas used to keep your pet sedated during the procedure.
 It is very safe and is eliminated quickly after surgery to ensure faster wake up.